KrisPett/chaincuet-wiki/docs/ai/tensorflow.md

 Cross-entropy quantifies how well a model's predictions match the true labels.
 By minimizing cross-entropy, the model gets better at making accurate predictions.
 Cross-entropy is primarily used as a loss function in machine learning

+### Unsupervised Learning

+Unsupervised learning is a machine learning approach where data is unlabeled.
+It aims to discover patterns, structures, or relationships within the data.
+It does not rely on predefined labels or target outputs for training.

+- An example of unsupervised learning is clustering customer data for market segmentation.
+Let's say you have a dataset of customer information such as age, income, and purchase history, but you don't have any predefined labels or categories.
+Using unsupervised learning algorithms like k-means clustering, you can group customers based on their similarities in terms of these features.
+The algorithm will automatically identify clusters or segments within the data, allowing you to discover patterns and potentially tailor marketing strategies or product offerings to different customer groups.

+### Supervised Learning

+In supervised learning, the model is trained on labeled data where each data point has a corresponding target output or label.
+The goal is to learn a mapping between the input data and the desired output based on the provided labels.
+Supervised learning algorithms are guided by these labeled examples to make predictions or classify new, unseen data.
+Unlike unsupervised learning, supervised learning relies on explicit supervision and predefined labels to train the model.

+- An example of supervised learning is training a model to classify emails as either "spam" or "not spam."
+In this scenario, you would have a labeled dataset where each email is labeled as either spam or not spam.
+The model is trained using this labeled data to learn patterns and features that distinguish between spam and non-spam emails.
+Once trained, the model can be used to predict the class (spam or not spam) of new, unseen emails based on the patterns it has learned from the labeled examples.

 ## Models